NahidMuntasir7/Multi-Tool-AI-Agent-Project/README.md

 #### GitHub Token (for GPT-4o-mini):
 1. Go to [GitHub Models](https://github.com/marketplace/models)
-2. Sign in and generate a Classic Personal Access Token
+2. Sign in and generate a Personal Access Token (classic)
 3. Copy the token (starts with `ghp_`)

 #### Tavily API Key (for web search):